x-radio/QuickPID/README.md

 #### New feature Summary

+- [x] `TIMER` mode for calling PID compute by an external timer function or ISR
 - [x] `analogReadFast()` support for AVR (4x faster)
 - [x] `analogWrite()` support for ESP32 and ESP32-S2
 - [x] Variable Proportional on Error Proportional on Measurement parameter `POn`